Wilson in Niagara County, New York — The American Northeast (Mid-Atlantic)

 Seaway Trail, Inc. Corner Ray & West Main St., Sackets Harbor, NY 13685 1-800-SEAWAY-T.

 Location.
 43° 19.022′ N, 78° 50.041′ W. Marker is in Wilson, New York, in Niagara County.
-Marker is on Ontario Street, on the left when traveling west.
+It is on Ontario Street, on the left when traveling west.
 Marker is at the terminus of Ontario Street, off NY route 18.
 Touch for map.
 Marker is in this post office area: Wilson NY 14172, United States of America.
 Touch for directions.

-Photographed By Anton Schwarzmueller, January 14, 2014
+Photographed by Anton Schwarzmueller, January 14, 2014

 3. Wilson Harbor Marker and Pier